zkrising/Tachi/docs/docs/api/routes/users.md

 ### Example

 !!! note
-	`zkrising` is the username for the user with userID 1.
+	`zk` is the username for the user with userID 1.

 	it's also the username of the person writing these docs.
 Hi!